 When looking for a foam crib mattress for your baby, you should choose one that is firm and meets the recommendations of medical experts.
 If the sleeping surface is soft, it can be a suffocation hazard and increases the chances of SIDS (Sudden Infant Death Syndrome), so be sure the mattress is firm and the bedding fits tightly.
 Check for resilience.
-Push down on the centre of the mattress and release, then watch to see how long it takes to regain its shape.
+Push down on the center of the mattress and release, then watch to see how long it takes to regain its shape.
 It should not conform to your hand’s contours.
 If it does, chances are it will conform to your baby’s sleeping shape.
 Keep in mind, vinyl coverings and bindings can tear and crack over time.

 Remember, HIGHER PRICE DOES NOT MEAN A BETTER MATTRESS.
 Furthermore, warranties are a marketing ploy and are offered by manufacturers who want you to spend more on their product rather than another.
 Always check the manufacturers’ labels to read the mattress’s contents and specifications.